This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Introduction

-This guide aims to explore the interactions between the disciplines of FinOps and Technology Business Management (TBM) capabilities that organizations have already been using to govern IT spend.
-It will explain common use cases where FinOps teams benefit from interaction with ITFM/TBM teams, success stories and common pitfalls that teams may encounter when embarking on a joint endeavor.
+For organizations which use both FinOps and TBM practices, or who maintain separate teams in these areas, this guide aims to explore the interactions between FinOps and TBM to better govern IT spend.
+It will explain common use cases where FinOps have interaction with ITFM/TBM teams, and describe success stories and common pitfalls that teams may encounter when working together.

 View: Bottoms-up Top-down

-Working at the intersection of FinOps and TBM
+Working at the Intersection of FinOps and TBM

 Let’s look at this storage example: A common TBM ‘Storage’ report may focus on cost and also capacity available as from a TBM perspective, where we are paying for all of the storage we have physically purchased and when we may need to buy more, if tracked incorrectly, there is a risk of running out of storage and being at a work stoppage.

-Exploring overlaps and gaps between FinOps and TBM
+Exploring Overlaps and Gaps between FinOps and TBM

-Common challenges
+Common Challenges

 Having these common challenges presents an opportunity to have shared influence for prioritization.
 It also presents opportunities for education and integrated solutions which have a shared strategy.

 With these overlaps in use cases and challenges, how does the connection and integration of these two work?
-Integrating FinOps and TBM processes ensures the total cost of applications and services in the public cloud are reflected the same way as on-prem applications and services.
+Integrating FinOps and TBM processes ensures the total cost of applications and services in the public cloud are reflected the same way as on-premises applications and services.

 This provides a means to rationally compare applications running on different platforms through a common TCO mechanism.
 And as public cloud spend increases and becomes a larger percentage of IT’s budget, this will be more important to IT leadership making strategic decisions as to where workloads should run.